IskanderBlue/Getting-and-Cleaning-Data/README.md

 - set my working directory,
 - download and unzip the project data,

+This is commented out, as the assignment presumes that the Samsung data is already is one's working directory.

 - read the appropriate files in to R.

 Then the assignment proper begins.
 It requires that my script